Safety Leadership Takes a Team: Insights from Alex Hollingsworth

 —————————————————————————

 “Training isn’t something you set and forget.
-Every change—from new equipment to organizational shifts—requires reassessing and realigning capabilities”
+Every change—from new equipment to organizational structural shifts—requires reassessing and realigning on capability requirements.”

 Alex Hollingsworth